Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift

 The effective potential for axial perturbation has the form Eq. \eqref{vax} and are plotted below.
 With increasing M ($=\frac{C}{2}$), the height of the barrier reduces and the potentials become more asymmetric (See Figs. \ref{fig:Pot_Pro2_L5}, \ref{fig:Pot_Pro2_L7}).
 The figures \ref{fig:Mass_Pro2_L5} and \ref{fig:Mass_Pro2_L7} display the QNM spectra for axial perturbation in $m=5$ and $m=7$ cases.

-For this geometry, the increase of asymptotic mass (M) can be associated with redshift, i.e. for higher values of M, we have lower values of $Re(\omega)$.
+For this geometry, the increase of asymptotic mass (M) can be associated with redshift, i.e. for higher values of M, we have lower values of Re$(\omega)$.
 This phenomenon is similar to that observed by the authors of \cite{pezzella2024quasinormal}.
-We have presented the quasi-normal modes for small values of M, as we could not get overtones for higher values of M. The fundamental modes are in agreement with the results of \cite{blazquez2018scalar}.\\ It is interesting to note that both the real and imaginary parts of the $\omega_{QNM}$ decrease with increasing M, with the fundamental mode and the overtones following the same pattern.
+We have presented the quasi-normal modes for small values of M, as we could not get overtones for higher values of M. The fundamental modes are in agreement with the results of \cite{blazquez2018scalar}.

+It is interesting to note that both the real and imaginary parts of the $\omega_{QNM}$ decrease with increasing M, with the fundamental mode and the overtones following the same pattern.
 We can estimate the QNMs for a certain M value from the spectra of the original Bronnikov--Ellis wormhole ($M=0$ case) using the purely empirical formula

 where, $\omega_0$ is quasi-normal mode corresponding to $M=0$ case and $\omega_M$ denotes quasi-normal modes corresponding to $M\neq0$ cases.
 This relation is true for both scalar and axial perturbations of the $n=2$ geometry and holds for all the values of the overtone number and the angular momentum parameter (i.e. the ones we have obtained numerically).
 We are not aware of the origin of this empirical relation, though, for small values of the exponent, an approximate linear relation seems to work, as evident from the plots.\\ In Figs. \ref{fig:Ellis_atan_fit_scalar} (scalar) and \ref{fig:Ellis_atan_fit_axial} (axial), we have plotted the QNMs (obtained using the Prony Fit method) and the above empirical fitting function for the $n=2$ and $m=7$ case.